keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 > Fun fact: Drinking water is the only way to fight the smell.
 It helps your body dilute the alcohol and excrete the liquid more quickly, which will help kill the hangover smell.[^55]

 All that being said, sweating is an extremely important part of [body homeostasis](https://www.emilywyattsmiley.com/spine-mobility-and-the-autonomic-nervous-system).
-It is required to help cool our body temperature’s down as the liquid on our skin evaporates.
+It is required to help cool our body's temperature down as the liquid on our skin evaporates.
 Moving vigorously in any way helps increase circulation, which has massive benefits to the body.

 It’s also important to note, that while a key factor to body homeostasis, sweating too much can lead to serious dehydration.
 You have to drink water in order to maintain a healthy human body.